Jorge Erdely Graham

-Jorge Erdely Graham is a Mexican theologian, religious studies scholar, and author.
+Jorge Erdely Graham is a Mexican Protestant theologian, religious studies scholar, and author.

 He is associate editor of Revista Académica para el Estudio de las Religiones, a member of the American Academy of Religion and former director of Centro de Investigaciones del Instituto Cristiano de Mexico.

 He obtained a bachelor's degree in biological sciences from University of Mary Hardin–Baylor and a doctorate in philosophy from Newport University.
 Later, Erdely Graham completed a fellowship in Theology at the Graduate Theological Foundation.